-Tórshavn, the largest city sporting a huge 19,000 inhabitants and almost half of the total population, is a good starting point for exploring the Faroes.
+Tórshavn, the largest city sporting a 19,000 inhabitants and almost half of the total population, is a good starting point for exploring the Faroes.
 It’s located fairly centrally with the best transport links on the islands.
-As well as the source of a lot of accommodation there are also bars, restaurants, and a bit of nightlife.
-This might not seem so impressive but once you’ve spent some time in the Faroes you’ll realise that this is a rarity!
+As well as the source of a lot of accommodation, there are also bars, restaurants, and a bit of nightlife.
+This might not seem so impressive but once you’ve spent some time in the Faroes you’ll realize that this is a rarity!

 The best of Tórshavn itself can be explored in a day or so.
 The focal point of the city is Tinganes, a huddle of cute traditional buildings (including their parliamentary buildings, which you can just casually walk around).
 This is part of Tórshavn’s compact but pretty old town, which is a good place to relax and sample some Faroese food and culture.

 But the best of the Faroes lies outside Tórshavn’s borders.
 The neighbouring areas of the capital are easy to reach with some cool sites – for example, there’s Kirkjubøur, a medieval settlement with an old cathedral, and the island Nolsoy which has a good hike and an unbelievably old-world village.
 Then go further out of Tórshavn to get to the really epic stuff…